 Figure 5.6.1.1-1: DL information transfer

-The purpose of this procedure is to transfer NAS, (tunnelled) non-3GPP dedicated information or time reference information from E-UTRAN to a UE in RRC_CONNECTED.
+The purpose of this procedure is to transfer NAS, (tunnelled) non-3GPP dedicated information or time reference information from E-UTRAN to a UE in RRC_CONNECTED, or to transfer F1AP dedicated information from IAB Donor-CU to IAB-DU via IAB-MT in RRC_CONNECTED.

 5.6.1.2 Initiation

-E-UTRAN initiates the DL information transfer procedure whenever there is a need to transfer NAS, non-3GPP dedicated information or time reference information.
+E-UTRAN initiates the DL information transfer procedure whenever there is a need to transfer NAS, non-3GPP dedicated information, time reference information or F1AP dedicated information.
 E-UTRAN initiates the DL information transfer procedure by sending the DLInformationTransfer message.

 5.6.1.3 Reception of the DLInformationTransfer by the UE